 Katherine Pakradouni is a native plant horticulturist and educator who has been growing and maintaining native plants for years through her work with Grown in LA and Theodore Payne Foundation.

 Knowing native habitats can help you choose the right plants for your place.
-This course discusses local plant communities and their conditions, as well as how to assess the conditions of your garden site, including climate, soil, sunlight and space.
-A valuable class for beginners and the prerequisite for our Three-Part Native Garden Design Course.
+This course discusses local plant communities—groups of species that naturally occur together—and their growing conditions, as well as how to assess the conditions of your garden, including climate, soil, sunlight and space.
+A valuable class for beginners!

 Class repeats monthly.